gaberman95/EnergyScope/Sphinx/workflow.rst

-.. list-table::Table 36: Yearly shares of DHN low temperature heat & CHP technologies for the Swiss energy system in 2011.
+.. list-table:: Table 36: Yearly shares of DHN low temperature heat & CHP technologies for the Swiss energy system in 2011.
    :widths: 25 15
    :header-rows: 1